Clarifai/docs/docs/legacy-portal-guide/model/model-types.md

 **Learn about the most important model types on the Clarifai platform**
 <hr />

-Clarifai offers a wide variety of models that can be used as standalone solutions or as the building blocks for your own custom business solutions.
+Clarifai offers a wide variety of models that can be used as standalone solutions, or as the building blocks for your own custom business solution.

 This page describes some important model types that you should know when working with the Clarifai platform.
-Please keep in mind that this is an overview of the general categories of models available to you and that new models are created regularly.

-You can browse the [Community](https://clarifai.com/explore) platform to get the most up-to-date list of all the available models.
+Please keep in mind that this is an overview of the general categories of models available to you and that new models are created all the time.
+For the most up-to-date list of available models, visit Model Mode in Portal.

-When creating a model, a listing of the available model types will be dynamically generated for you based on the selected user profile and filters that allow you to sort models by model type, inputs, and outputs.
+A listing of available models will be dynamically generated for you based on the selected user profile and filters that allow you to sort models by model type, inputs, and outputs.

 ## Trainable Models

 ### Visual-Classifier

 Classification models help you answer the question "What" or "Who" is in your data.
 Classification models understand the world in terms of [concepts](https://docs.clarifai.com/api-guide/concepts).
 Models can come pre-trained to recognize concepts, or you can create your own custom models to recognize custom concepts.

 Example use case: